THE THREE PRIMARY GOALS OF TAX PLANNING

 2. S-Corporations: Even though the S-Corporation does not generally pay tax itself, the income is passed through to the individual stockholder; therefore, it is critical to estimate the profit or loss for an S-Corporation in order that this information be “plugged” into the individual stockholder’s tax planning strategy.

 3. Partnerships and LLCs: Income or loss from these entities also pass through to the principals (see paragraph 2, above).
 Additionally, all or part of this income is subject to the additional self-employment tax.
 So, it is even more important to produce monthly financial statements and to consult with a CPA for tax planning on a regular basis throughout the year.

 WHAT SHOULD I DO ABOUT TAX PLANNING?

-Phone our office administrator at (703) 361-9068 and schedule a Tax Planning Appointment!
+Phone our office administrator at (703) 361-9068 and schedule a Personal or Business Tax Planning Appointment!
 Often, just one hour of our time will suffice for this purpose-certainly an hour well spent.